Subscribe to Blog via Email

 - Do the photos pull them in?

-Some books – even when they are long – can be page turners.
-They keep our attention because the content is engaging, it’s interesting and it’s easy to read.
-Some articles online get read all the way through – or at least skimmed all the way through.
+Some books – even when they are long – can be page-turners.
+They keep our attention because the content is engaging, interesting, and easy to read.
+Some articles online get read through.

-On the flip side, some books drag on, are verbose and are hiding facts in complex sentence structures.
+On the flip side, some books drag on, are verbose, and hide facts in complex sentence structures.
 Some people might read them – I assume because they have to.

-What short attention means to content marketers is that we have to earn the attention of our audience over and over and over.
+What short attention means to content strategists is that we have to earn our audience’s attention over and over and over.
 We have to say something – or at least foreshadow something – of interest to keep people’s attention.